 I used my freshly ground Chicken for this recipe (you can see how that is done here) but you can use the store-bought Ground Chicken if you choose to.

-Make sure your Water, Butter, and Margarine are very cold before using it for the Pastry.
+Make sure your Water, Butter, and Margarine are very cold before using them for the Pastry.

-Don’t over work your dough, it will result into a dense pie.
+Don’t overwork your dough, it will result in a dense pie.

 I was able to get 10 average pies from these but you can get more or less depending on how thick/big your Pies are.